vavilen84/hugo_blog/content/golang/2021/03/algorithms_in_go.en.md

   - "book notes"
 ---

 This article is based on Aditya Bhargava "Grokking Algorithms" book.
-This article could be helpful during preparation for an interview.
+Article could be helpful during preparation for an interview.

 Book code: https://github.com/egonSchiele/grokking_algorithms